Cambridge District Scout Archive

 5th Cambridge four participants, 54th Cambridge sent R Patman, P Pendred and J Barnfield selected by the first to reach first class.
 Also Rob Farringdon and Robin Summerfield

-12th 1967 United States 2 from Cambridge – ₤3 sent by 54th to support representatives of Cambridge District: William Wheeler and John Short (below).
+12th 1967 United States (Idaho) 3 from Cambridgeshire, 2 from Cambridge – ₤3 sent by 54th to support representatives of Cambridge District: William Wheeler (14th), John Short of the 12th (below) and Michael Brown (5th).
+The 12th donated £45 to John Shorts costs.
+The total contingent from the country was 130.

-Michael Pierson, Steven George, David Raymond, Leslie Gladwell, Roger Cater, Nigel Poulton, Barry O’Bryne.
+Michael Pierson, Steven George, David Raymond (Rayner?), Leslie Gladwell, Roger Cater, Nigel Poulton, Barry O’Bryne (26th).

 1979 Iran Cancelled Feb 1979 It was anticipated to cost ₤350 – 400 and deemed expensive.
 The District AGM noted ‘ impressed at the quality of boys who applied to attend.’
 Cambridge participants were re routed to Kanderstag, Switzerland with Home Hospitality probably in Switzerland.
-Scouts from Fulbourn Troop are recorded as attending.
+Scouts from Fulbourn Troop are recorded as attending and County recorded 11 boys and 1 leader Mr D G Tiplady, from East Cambridgeshire attending.
+One from the 5th is listed.
+The cost reduced to £200 each

 15th 1983 Canada

 18th 1995 Netherlands 4 from 54th with a leader to oversee.
-Not a County Contingent?
+Three Counties contingent badge below.

 JWR Archivist Apr 2019